user4815162342/stew-cli/manual.md

 Since Stew deals with file names in a slightly different way than the shell, this can cause problems.
 Many stew commands want *document* names, not the file names that are part of  the document.
 This means that, you have to be extra careful when using these in single-command mode.

-In interactive command mode, these patterns are *not* automatically expanded.
-Instead, in order to make use of them, you need to use the glob function, described below, which will only work in commands which support such patterns.
-Most of these commands will also support RegExp objects as well, if you prefer that.
-However, RegExp objects are always matched relative to the root of the project, while the Glob objects will match relative to the current working document.
+Generally, you probably want to quote these glob patterns to pass them correctly.

+Most stew commands do accept glob patterns where they require a document name.
+These are not automatically expanded into extra arguments, as they are in a shell, but turned into arrays or a single file as necessary by the command.

+Most commands that accept glob patterns will also accept RegExp or Glob objects, described below.
+However, these are deprecated, as the pattern matching algorithms which use these are fairly poor.
+Instead, just pass a string containing pattern-matching characters.

 Commands:
 ---------